 We, BRYTER GmbH (hereinafter “we” or “BRYTER”) are pleased about your interest in our company.

 We take the protection of your personal data and their confidential treatment very seriously.
-The processing of your personal data takes place exclusively within the framework of the legal provisions of the data protection law of the European Union, in particular the General Data Protection Regulation (hereinafter “GDPR”) and further applicable regulations.
+The processing of your personal data takes place within the framework of the legal provisions of the data protection law of the European Union, in particular the General Data Protection Regulation (hereinafter “GDPR”) and further applicable regulations.

 1. Name and contact details of the controller as well as operational data protection officer